Creamy and tangy vegan cream cheese frosting made with homemade vegan cream cheese! Smooth and delicious and perfect on vegan cakes or cupcakes.

 - Then add the vegan butter, sift in the powdered sugar and add the vanilla extract.

 - Starting at slow speed gradually increase speed until the frosting is thick and smooth.

 - Place the bowl of frosting in the fridge to firm up before using, or use it right away and then place the cake into the fridge for the frosting to firm up on top of the cake.
 The frosting is a little on the soft/runny side when first made but firms up a lot in the fridge.
 You can also add more powdered sugar if you want to, but this will effect the flavor balance.

-*There is enough frosting here to frost an entire 7-inch cake, middle, top and sides.
+- There is enough frosting here to frost a 3-layer 6-inch cake or a 2-layer 7-inch or 8-inch cake.
 For a larger cake you may want to increase the recipe or it might just be a thinner layer of frosting.

 - The prep time does not include the time spent soaking the cashews or any time for the frosting to firm up in the fridge.